Battle of Velika Hoča: Battle

-As the Chetniks had supper and fell asleep, the Albanian notified the Albanians of nearby Orahovac.
+As the Chetniks had supper and fell asleep, the Albanian notified the Albanians of the nearby town of Orahovac.
 A mob of 1,500 Albanians, and some Ottoman soldiers, surrounded the house.
 The Ottoman yuzbashi (captain) called for the Chetniks to give themselves up, to which the Chetniks answered with a bullet hail, killing the captain and four askeri.
 The fusillade continued over the day, until dusk, when a group of Albanians broke into the lower floor, which, as in all kule, was the stable for cattle.
 They shot through the ceiling, managing to kill five of the Chetniks, then set the house on fire.
 The remaining two jumped out of the house shooting, but were instantly killed.
 According to documents of the Consulate in Pristina, more than 40 Albanians and Ottoman soldiers died during the fight.

 Aftermath and legacy

 The Ottomans brought Jadranka, the mother of Kujundžić, to recognize his body.
-She replied that her son was a daskal (teacher), and no kaçak (outlaw), and that the body was somebody else.
+She replied that her son was a daskal (teacher), and no kaçak (outlaw), and that the body was of somebody else.
 Inspired by this event, count Ivo Vojnović wrote a drama in verse, Lazarevo Vaskrsenje ("Lazar's Resurrection").
 Serbian major and Chetnik vojvoda Božin Simić cited that Kujundžić's mother's words were: "No, that is not my son.
 I was unlucky to have not given birth to such a hero."
 (Ne to nije moj sin.
 Ja nisam imala sreću da rodim takvog junaka).
 Serbian major Milosav Jelić, a journalist and Chetnik, published the poem Kujundžića majka ("Kujundžić's Mother") in the collection of Srbijanski venac.

 Serbian history books about the Serbian Chetnik Organization call the group heroes.